What do the new rental laws mean for Victorian renters?

 The residential tenancies list at VCAT is still hearing eviction matters by telephone or video.
 We encourage you to get legal advice before attending your hearing (see Who can help me?).

 From 29 March 2021, renters will have to pay their ordinary rent unless they have a current rent reduction agreement or dispute resolution order.
-If you fall behind in rent from 29 March 2021, your rental provider can take steps to evict you for rent arrears.
+If you fall behind in rent from 29 March 2021, your rental provider can take steps to evict you for not paying rent.

 Your rental provider can increase your rent from 29 March 2021.
 For any new agreement since 19 June 2019, your rent can only be increased once every 12 months.
 You should get legal advice if you’re not sure.

 You can also speak to a financial counsellor.
 Financial counsellors are qualified professionals who provide free information, advice and advocacy if you are in financial difficulty or struggling with debts.
 Depending on your circumstances, financial counsellors can help you have debts reduced, access concession rates on bills and utilities, and apply for no interest loans.
 Find a free financial counsellor.

 You can end your rental agreement in certain circumstances.
 Dear Landlord can give you more information and where to get legal help if you want to take this step.